-Advice about whether an allegation against a teacher is sufficiently serious to refer to the TRA can be found in Teacher misconduct: the prohibition of teachers (October 2018).
+Advice about whether an allegation against a teacher is sufficiently serious to refer to the TRA can be found in Teacher misconduct: the prohibition of teachers (October 2020).
 Further guidance is published on the Teaching Regulation Agency website.
-Teacher Misconduct - the prohibition of teachers (.gov.uk)
+Teaching Regulation Agency (.gov.uk)